-Patricia Ceballos, Speech/Language Pathologist at Nursing and Therapy Services of Colorado, has been recognized by Marquis Who’s Who Top Health Care Professionals for dedication, achievements, and leadership in assisting speech-impaired individuals.
+Rylie Ranae Woods, MS, CCC-SLP, speech-language pathologist at Cornerstone Behavioral Health and Pediatric Therapies, has been recognized by Marquis Who’s Who Top Healthcare Professionals for dedication, achievements, and leadership in speech-language pathology.

 Since 2022, Ms. Woods has specialized in treating children with autism, constituting 90% of her caseload at Cornerstone Behavioral Health and Pediatric Therapies, a private practice clinic.
 Her expertise spans working with children aged 18 months to 14 years, focusing on social, communication, and play-based therapies for those with moderate to severe diagnoses.
 She adopts a child-centered approach, aiming to build language foundations from scratch while leveraging individual strengths.

 Before embarking on her professional path, Ms. Woods obtained a Master of Science in Speech-Language Pathology at the University of Central Oklahoma in 2022.
 She also earned the CCC-SLP certification, granted by the American Speech-Language-Hearing Association (ASHA) to speech-language pathologists meeting stringent academic, clinical, and examination criteria.

 Outside her professional obligations, Ms. Woods actively engages in diverse spheres of speech-language pathology.
 She holds affiliations with the National Student Speech Language Hearing Association and ASHA, volunteers at a self-launched social skills camp, contributes to an Oklahoma rehabilitation hospital, and joins community walks dedicated to autism awareness.